 By Brian Weis

 Whether you have played a course 20+ times a year or looking to play the course for the first time, insights from an insider can help enhance your golf experience.
-Below is an interview with Danny Ackerman who shares some valuable tidbits about the course, memorable holes and must eats and treats at the 19th.
+Below is an interview that shares some valuable tidbits about the course, memorable holes and must eats and treats at the 19th.